programminghistorian/ph-submissions/en/drafts/originals/building-3d-environments-threejs-pt-2.md

 ```

+Then you need to create the 9 sphere meshes.
+To create a sphere mesh from a basic three.js geometry you first need to create an instance of a sphere 'geometry'.
+This geometry is given values (called arguments) that specify the radius size (you will use 0.04 m) and the number of width and height segments (use 15 and 5 respectively).
+You can see how the geometries have segments in Figure 4 and if you increase the number of width or height segments, you will get rounder spheres.

+Geometries can be reused, so you will create an instance of the SphereGeometry and call it ```sphere``` and use it to create 9 different sphere meshes.
+Each sphere mesh gets assigned a [material](https://threejs.org/docs/#Material) with a colour.
+This code uses the [standard material](https://threejs.org/docs/#MeshStandardMaterial).
+There are alternatives that can be used, and it is important to note that some material types are more dependent on lights than others.

+In summary the following code will:
-Then you need to create the sphere geometry, specifying its radius and number of width and height segments.
-For each of the 9 spheres you make a mesh from the created geometry and a standard material with a colour from the parameter list.
-You then add all the spheres to the scene.
+* create the sphere geometry, specifying its radius and number of width and height segments;
+* for each of the 9 spheres, make a mesh from the created geometry and a standard material (with a colour from the parameter list);
+* add all the spheres to the scene.

 **Within** the init function definition **after** the following code: